syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 ## Selection on initial rendering

-Cartesian chart provides support to select a point programmatically on a chart using [SelectedIndex]() property of series.
+Cartesian chart provides support to select a point programmatically on a chart using the [SelectedIndex]() property of series.

 {% tabs %}